-Fighting a global menace: Cancer's impact in poorer nationsJanuary 31st, 2013 in Cancer /
+Fighting a global menace: Cancer's impact in poorer nationsJanuary 31st, 2013 by Alvin Powell in Cancer /

 “There is a lot of difference between what happens in low-income countries and what happens in high-income countries,” said Harvard School of Public Health student Sebastián Rodríguez Llamazares, who worked with 19 other HSPH students and Professor Felicia Knaul to plan an event on Friday marking World Cancer Day.
 Credit: Rose Lincoln/Harvard Staff Photographer